Empty

 Richard Keyse, CEO | 13 Dec, 2022 |

-For telecare stakeholders, the 2025 analogue to digital deadline is only the beginning of the challenge.
-The Department of Health and Social Care report that 1.3m people currently use telecare services to live independently at home.
+For telecare stakeholders, the 2027 analogue to digital deadline is only the beginning of the challenge.
+The Department of Health and Social Care report that in 2022 1.3m people currently use telecare services to live independently at home.
 Local authorities are already straining under this demand and as the UK population ages and become less healthy, pressure is set to increase.
 [1]

 • Identify behavioural, health or environmental changes and respond before they deteriorate into expensive, time-consuming emergencies or an increasing population with high care needs.